auto200/tiki-toki/README.md

 #### Todos (no strict order):

 -   i18n
--   online game end screen
-    -   play again option
-    -   leave
 -   AI
     -   smarter AI, possibly with adjustable difficulty
     -   fake AI players in online mode
 -   make sure game looks good on mobile devices
--   backend rethink and refactor, runtime typechecking
+-   backend runtime payload validation
--   maybe we don't need to send whole game state on each player move
+-   we could not send whole game state on each player move
 -   backend tests
 -   dockerization of apps
 -   deployment on AWS